Hirshhorn Museum and Sculpture Garden Library

 The HMSG Library Collections

-The Smithsonian Libraries Art and Artist Files are a particularly rich resource that include the materials often difficult to obtain in traditional library collections.
+The Smithsonian Libraries and Archives Art and Artist Files are a particularly rich resource that include the materials often difficult to obtain in traditional library collections.
 The Hirshhorn Library houses more than 2,000 files on individual artists represented in the museum collection, as well as on select emerging artists.
 These files, collected since the late 1960s, may contain gallery announcements, invitations, post cards, press releases, exhibition check lists, price lists, news clippings, and the occasional artist’s multiple.

 The Smithsonian Libraries Artists’ Books Collection includes artists’ books from many branches of the Smithsonian Libraries.
 Artists’ books are works of art, like paintings and sculptures, but in book form.
 The Hirshhorn Library maintains a small collection of artists’ books closely tied to the Hirshhorn Museum’s permanent collection.
 Browse the HMSG Artists’ Books Collection.